The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 - in the absence of an adequate level of personal data protection within the recipient country, the related transfer operation shall be permitted provided that the data controllers in Turkey and in the recipient country undertake to ensure an adequate level of protection in writing, and the approval of the Board is obtained.

 The list of countries ensuring an adequate level of protection is yet to be announced by the Board.
-Accordingly, a strict interpretation of the DP Law, along with the Board's current position, concludes the implementation of two permitted cross-border data transfer mechanisms to ensure full compliance in the absence of further regulation: either obtaining explicit consent from the data subjects for the respective transfer, or concluding a written undertaking with the between the parties to the transfer (either in the form of an agreement or a BCR) and obtaining the Board's approval.
+Accordingly, a strict interpretation of the DP Law, along with the Board's current position, concludes the implementation of two permitted cross-border data transfer mechanisms to ensure full compliance in the absence of further regulation: either obtaining explicit consent from the data subjects for the respective transfer, or concluding a written undertaking with the between the parties to the transfer (either in the form of an agreement or a binding corporate rule (BCR)) and obtaining the Board's approval.

 With respect to written undertakings to be concluded between the parties to the cross-border transfer, the Board has published two public announcements:

-- the Board initially published the Board Announcement on Minimum Content of Undertakings21 to be concluded between the parties, in a manner categorised under two main sub-fields: (1) data controller to data controller transfers and (2) data controller to data processor transfers.
+- the Board initially published the Board Announcement on Minimum Content of Undertakings20 to be concluded between the parties, in a manner categorised under two main sub-fields: (1) data controller to data controller transfers and (2) data controller to data processor transfers.
 Within the scope thereof, the Board explicitly determined that the published minimum content shall be incorporated into cross-border data transfer agreements; and

-- the Board then published the Board Announcement on Principles and Procedures to be Followed Concerning the Preparation of Undertakings,22 which focuses on procedural as well as content requirements for submitting a written undertaking for the Board's approval.
+- the Board then published the Board Announcement on Principles and Procedures to be Followed Concerning the Preparation of Undertakings,21 which focuses on procedural as well as content requirements for submitting a written undertaking for the Board's approval.
 Within the scope thereof, the Board essentially requires the incorporation of the published minimum content into cross-border data transfer agreements and introduces a comprehensive set of information and documentation requirements.

-On the other hand, the Board published a public announcement23 on 10 April 2020, concerning local BCR.
+On the other hand, the Board published a public announcement22 on 10 April 2020, concerning local BCR.
 Within the scope thereof, the local BCR regime has been introduced as an alternative tool for resident data controllers transferring personal data to their non-resident group companies.
 Despite being an adaptation of the Binding Corporate Rules mechanism acknowledged as a similar tool under the GDPR, the local BCR regime substantially diverges from the scope thereof.

 - data of public institutions and organisations is not to be stored in cloud storing services, except for the private systems of public institutions or local service providers under the control of public institutions;